IlijaMihajlovic/AVFoundation-Camera-App/README.md

 ## Example how the UI looks

-* This is launch/splash screen of the app. 🚀
+* This is the launch/splash screen of the app. 🚀

 ![alt text](https://github.com/IlijaMihajlovic/AVFoundation-Camera-/blob/master/AVFoundation%20Camera/Images/Freebie.png)